-Whether you’re typically a social butterfly or a bit of a homebody, chances are you spent a whole lot more of 2020 at home than you ever have before.
+Whether you’re a social butterfly or a homebody, you probably spent more of 2020 at home than ever before.
 And chances are, you came to the same realization that many homeowners did last year: most homes just aren’t designed for 24/7 full-family togetherness.
 Worse, those big, beautiful, open kitchens that used to be so good for entertaining and snagging a little family time?
 Suddenly had to also serve as workplaces, classrooms, hobby tables, and more.
 2021 is seeing a big surge of families trying to bridge this gap and make their kitchens usable again.
 But you don’t need a Super Kitchen for the space you have to wear a lot of hats.
 In fact, some of the most in-demand 2021 kitchen trends are simple upgrades to privacy and functionality.

 Improve Storage To Keep Clutter Out Of Sight